Amintore Fanfani: Early political career

-Leader of the party and prime minister, 1954–1963
+Leader of Christian Democracy and prime minister

-First government (1954)
+First government

-On 12 January 1954, after only 5 months in power, Prime Minister Giuseppe Pella was forced to resign, after a strong confrontation with many members of DC, regarding the appointment of Salvatore Aldisio as new Minister of Agriculture.
+On 12 January 1954, after 5 months in power, Prime Minister Giuseppe Pella was forced to resign, after a strong confrontation with many members of DC, regarding the appointment of Salvatore Aldisio as new Minister of Agriculture.
 Fanfani was then appointed by President Luigi Einaudi as new head of the government.
 Fanfani formed a one-party government composed only by members of the Christian Democracy.
 He chose, among others, Giulio Andreotti, another protégé of De Gasperi, as Minister of the Interior, Adone Zoli as Minister of Finance and Paolo Emilio Taviani as Minister of Defence.

-However, the cabinet lasted only 23 days when it failed to win approval in the Parliament, being rejected by the Chamber of Deputies with 260 votes in favor, 303 votes against and 12 abstentions out of 563 present.
+The cabinet lasted 23 days when it failed to win approval in the Parliament, being rejected by the Chamber of Deputies with 260 votes in favor, 303 votes against and 12 abstentions out of 563 present.
 On 10 February 1954, Mario Scelba sworn in as new prime minister.
 Fanfani's first government was the shortest-lived cabinet in the history of the Italian Republic.
 Since De Gasperi's retirement in 1953 Fanfani emerged as the most probable successor, a role confirmed by his appointment as party secretary in June 1954, a position that he would held until March 1959.